mlcommons/power-dev/ptd_client_server/README.md

 This client-server application is intended to measure the power consumed during the execution of the specified workload.

-The purpose of this software is to produce two log files:
-* A loadgen log is generated on the SUT by running an inference benchmark.
-* A power log is generated on the server by PTDaemon.

 The server is intended to be run on the director (the machine on which PTDaemon runs), and the client is intended to be run on the SUT (system under test).